World Peace Through Law Award

 The World Peace Through Law Award is bestowed upon an individual who, by his or her work and writings, has considerably advanced the rule of law and thereby contributed to world peace.
 Established in 2006, the Award recognizes individuals who have achieved great distinction in the field of international law and international relations.
 The Harris Institute honors and recognizes all recipients of the World Peace Through Law Award.

-Save the Date for the 2013 World Peace Through Law Public Lecture
+2013 World Peace Through Law Public Lecture

 Wednesday, October 30, 2013 at Noon

-Presenting the Honorable Sir Christopher Greenwood QC
+His Excellency Sir Christopher Greenwood QC

 Sir Christopher Greenwood was appointed as a Knight Bachelor in 2009 for his outstanding services and contribution to public international law.
 In 2002, he was appointed Companion of the Order of Saint Michael and Saint George (CMG).
-His extraordinary work as a leader in the field of international law and a champion for international peace and security through law has earned him this year’s World Peace Through Law award.
+His extraordinary work as a leader in the field of international law and a champion for international peace and justice through law has earned him this year’s World Peace Through Law award.
 As a scholar of international law and as counsel before various international courts and tribunals, Sir Christopher’s career has been a model of distinction.

 2011 - Prosecutor Fatou Bensouda